By/ Last Modified On February 8, 2024

 - Bake as directed.
 Cool and frost.

-Yes, you can use this gluten free sugar cookie recipe to make gluten free cutout cookies.
-Simple roll the dough into a ball, cover it, and chill the dough for 2 hours.
+Yes, you can use this gluten-free sugar cookie recipe to make gluten-free cut-out sugar cookies.
+Simply roll the dough into a ball, cover it, and chill it for 2 hours.

 Once the dough is chilled, roll it out between two pieces of parchment paper and cut your shapes.
 Carefully transfer the cookies to your baking sheet and bake as directed.

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.